 SB 1383 expands coverage under the California Family Rights Act (the “CFRA”) to all employers with five or more employees.
 The bill is effective on January 1, 2021.

 Generally, the CFRA requires employers to provide up to 12 weeks of protected unpaid leave during each 12-month period to employees who have worked 1,250 hours during the previous year, if needed due to the employee’s own serious health condition, to bond with a new child, or to care for a qualifying family member with a serious health condition.
 Previously, employers with fewer than 50 employees within a 75-mile radius were exempt from CFRA, and employers with fewer than 20 employees within a 75-mile radius were exempt from providing leave for the birth, adoption, or foster care of a child through the New Parent Leave Act.
 SB 1383, however, expands the CFRA to cover all employers with five or more employees.

 SB 1383 also expands the definition of “family members” to include not only the previously listed child, parent, spouse, or domestic partner, but also grandparent, grandchild, and sibling.

-SB 1383 also now requires that when both parents of a child are employed by the same employer, the employer must grant up to 12 weeks of leave to each parent for the birth, adoption, or foster care of a child.
+SB 1383 also repeals the New Parent Leave Act, and expands parental leave under the CFRA to now require that when both parents of a child are employed by the same employer, the employer must grant up to 12 weeks of leave to each parent for the birth, adoption, or foster care of a child.
 Previously, the employer only had to grant a combined total of 12 weeks of leave between the two parents.

 Contact Payne & Fears LLP if you need assistance with understanding or implementing the guidance contained in these new bills, including updating employee handbooks or agreements.